Activities and sightseeing near Komarna in South Dalmatia

 The Dubrovnik Republic relinquished the region of Klek and Neum to the Turks in the war between the Holy League and the Ottoman Empire (second half of the 17th c.) as an exit to the sea and a protection corridor between the territories held by Dubrovnik and the Venetian territories (in Dalmatia).
 The Turks used the bay for military purposes for the last time while withdrawing after the entering of Austria into Bosnia and Herzegovina in 1878.

-Small tourist town developed during the communist time.
-It has
+Klek is a small tourist town developed during the communist time as a

-a very popular place.
-Klek gets alive in mid June and most everything
+but still a very popular place.
+Klek gets alive in mid June and most

-closes again in mid September.
-There is, however, a small supermarket
+everything closes again in mid September.
+There is, however, a small

 The picture shows Klek with the Peljesac Peninsular in the background - as seen from Smrdan Grad.